-In the latter half of the paper we turn to preservation of structure over non-cofibrant operads.
-An example is preservation of commutative monoids.
-For categories of spectra the phenomenon known as rectification means that preservation of strict commutativity is equivalent to preservation of E{∞} -structure, but in general there can be Bousfield localizations which preserve the latter type of structure and not the former.
-In the companion paper [44] we introduced a condition on a monoidal model category called the commutative monoid axiom, which guarantees that the category of commutative monoids inherits a model structure.
-We build on this work in Section 6 by providing conditions on the maps in C so that Bousfield localization preserves the commutative monoid axiom.
-We then apply our general preservation results from Section 3 to deduce preservation results for commutative monoids in Section 7.
-Numerous applications are given.
-Finally, in Section 8 we provide conditions so that $L_C(\mathcal{M})$ satisfies the monoid axiom when \mathcal{M} does.
+In Section 6, we turn to preservation of structure over non-cofibrant operads, specifically, preservation of commutative monoids.
+For categories of spectra the phenomenon known as rectification means that preservation of strict commutativity is equivalent to preservation of $E{\infty}$ -structure, but for general model categories (including equivariant spectra) there can be Bousfield localizations that preserve the latter type of structure and not the former.
+In the companion paper [Whi14a] we introduced a condition on a monoidal model category called the commutative monoid axiom, that guarantees that the category of commutative monoids inherits a model structure.
+We build on this work in Section 6 by providing conditions on the maps in C so that Bousfield localization preserves the commutative monoid axiom, proving the following theorem.